Sunday, December 20, 2020

 Review

 Hello, this is Rad Dingo.
-It is the anniversary of my blog FilmGuruLad which turned ten at the end of this year.
+It is the anniversary of my blog, FilmGuruLad, which turned ten at the end of this year.
 I celebrated it with a critique of a recent movie.
-All of you must know that THE WAR WITH GRANDPA is not a sequel to Dirty Grandpa despite having the same actor Robert DeNiro and is a family-oriented comedy.
+All you must know is that THE WAR WITH GRANDPA is not a sequel to Dirty Grandpa despite having the same actor, Robert DeNiro and is a family-oriented comedy.
 However, due to my low expectations of Dirty Grandpa, it's a miracle that this movie isn't related to the latter.
 The former is deemed unsuitable for young children under 18.
-After watching the trailer, I decided to see THE WAR WITH GRANDPA and trust me... this film is a bit better than Dirty Grandpa.
+After watching the trailer, I decided to see THE WAR WITH GRANDPA, but trust me... this film is a bit better than Dirty Grandpa.
 The movie is hilarious and endearing, but its message teaches you to respect the elders, even your grandparents!
 While disrespectful, it showcases several comical scenes that would leave all moviegoers in stitches!

 Robert DeNiro has had this role easy, given his age.
 It's not like what he's been through in his career portraying characters in films that were hard-nosed, crazed and psychotic killers and gangsters.
 It's not the first time he's played a grandfatherly figure unless you count Dirty Grandpa.
 His fellow geriatrics like Christopher Walken, Jane Seymour and Cheech Marin are the supporting players.
 The same goes for Uma Thurman and Rob Riggle, who played the onscreen parents.

-THE WAR WITH GRANDPA is a delightful and semi-decent comedy recommended for viewing by all ages and is worth my expectations.
-You will have to wait until this movie comes out on Blu-ray or DVD or your favourite streaming service, and you'll be able to give a cheer.
+THE WAR WITH GRANDPA is a delightful and semi-decent comedy, recommended for viewing by all ages and is worth my expectations.
+You'll have to wait until this movie comes out on Blu-ray or DVD or your favourite streaming service, and you'll be able to give a cheer.

 Star rating: (7/10) Good Movie